 Edited by Azizi Powell

 This pancocojams post provides excerpts from four online articles and two online research studies about contemporary Nigerian nicknames.
-One of these research studies describes its findings, but doesn't include any examples of nicknames.

 The content of this post is presented for linguistic and socio-cultural purposes.